MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/docs/Lab4/edX-DEV212x-Lab4.md

 	![](media/45.png)

-	* Select the latest build from the drop-down, and then select "Dev" as the target environment.
+	* Select the latest build from the drop-down.
+You will see that deployment to the "Dev" environment is set to automatic, meaning that it will run the tasks for the "Dev" environment immediately after creating the release.
 	Click "Create" to start the release.

 	![](media/46.png)